koor-tech/koor/SECURITY.md

 ### Membership Criteria

-To be eligible for the cncf-rook-distributors-announce@lists.cncf.io mailing list, your distribution
+To be eligible for the the Koor Newletter mailing list, your distribution
 should:

 1. Be an active distributor of Koor Storage Distribution.